Last updated on February 13, 2024

-By presenting data insights in a visually appealing way, insights can be easily understood.
+By presenting data insights visually appealingly, insights can be easily understood.
 Those who are less familiar with data analysis can benefit from this by making the data more accessible and engaging.

 Here are some examples of tools you might consider:

 Pro tip: Remember also to determine whether there are any other company-wide tools (such as CRM or help desk software) where important customer data might be stored.
-Integrating CRM of helpdesk software with a feedback analytics tools such as Lumoa, for example, will unlock the possibility to look at insights by customer segment or customer value, therefore improving your chances to determine real business outcomes with your customer experience initiatives.
+Integrating CRM of helpdesk software with feedback analytics tools such as Lumoa, for example, will unlock the possibility of looking at insights by customer segment or customer value, therefore improving your chances of determining real business outcomes with your customer experience initiatives.

 This is a basic metric that gauges how well your company has satisfied- or met- the demands of its customers.
 CSAT can be obtained by surveying consumers and asking them to rate their degree of satisfaction with each item.
 For instance, “On a scale of 1 to 10, how satisfied are you with our service?”